COVID-19 Impacts on BAR Programs and Services

 I have a meeting scheduled with a BAR representative.
-Is it canceled?
+Will it be canceled?

 Face-to-face meetings involving BAR representatives, including office conferences and station inspections, may be canceled.
 There may be situations where meetings can be conducted by phone.
 BAR will contact you should this be an option for your situation.

 How do I remove a technician from my analyzer?

 Please contact your local field office for assistance.